999, 105 or 111? EVERY UK Emergency phone number

 111 – Non-emergency healthcare

-Call 111 for medical advice, prescriptions and referrals.
+Call 111 for non-emergency medical advice, prescriptions and referrals.
 An advisor will talk through your symptoms and situation and refer you to the most appropriate help.

 111 is the medical line to use if there is no immediate danger.
 In the event of a serious injury or life-threatening condition dial 999.